-FRAMEWORK FOR SUBSTANCE IDENTIFICATION IN REACH
+3 FRAMEWORK FOR SUBSTANCE IDENTIFICATION IN REACH AND CLP

-REACH includes a definition of a substance (Article 3) and the substance identification parameters (Annex VI, item 2) that shall be included to identify the substance for the purpose of registration.
+REACH and CLP include a definition of a substance and REACH lists the substance identification parameters (Annex VI, Section 2) that shall be included to identify the substance for the purpose of registration.

-This chapter describes the substance definition in REACH (Chapter 3.1), provides generic guidance on how to use the EC Inventory from the previous chemicals regulatory framework (Chapter 3.2) and provides more background information on substance identification requirements that are derived from REACH (Chapter 3.3).
+This chapter describes the substance definition in REACH and CLP (Chapter 3.1), provides generic guidance on how to use the EC Inventory from the previous chemicals regulatory framework (Chapter 3.2) and provides more background information on substance identification requirements that are specified in REACH (Chapter 3.3).